falkr/ttm4175/pages/iot-http-json-2020.md

 * Be patient.
 Ask questions to each other, make sure everyone gets it.

 **A detail:** You may see that the `do_GET()` function only has `self` as parameter (from the class), and does not have a return value.
 This may be surprising, since it should get the request as input and then compute an answer.
 However, see how the code above gets access to the request via the attribute `self.requestline`.
 Similarly, the response is created by calling some functions on the parent class, for instance `self.wfile.write(response_in_bytes)`.
-So therefore the `do_GET()` does not have any input or return parameters.
+So therefore the `do_GET()` function does not have any input or return parameters.
 It's more a question of how the API is designed, the authors have made a decision here.

 :task: Run the code, like any Python program via `python webserver.py`.